-Residence Hall, Fraternity & Sorority Network Acceptable Use Policy
+Residence Hall, Fraternity and Sorority Network Acceptable Use Policy

 The University provides network access to the residents of the residence halls, fraternity and sorority network (also referred to as ResNet) for educational and research use.
 The network access is a privilege and the service is not guaranteed.
 However, IT will make every effort to provide a high-level of service to its ResNet customers.

 Use of University computing and network facilities must comply with all state and federal laws, University policies, Computing & Network Facilities Acceptable Use Policy, and applicable sections of the "Missouri S&T Student Handbook" Standards of Conduct.
 In addition, the following rules apply and provide additional details:

 Physical Connection Policies

 The residential network connection is intended to provide students with access to computing facilities needed for the pursuit of their academic program as allowed by software license agreements and University information access policies.
 The network connection is not to be used to provide network services for anyone beyond the individual students who have been granted access, to enable interconnection of University computing facilities to external networks, to provide network access to persons not authorized to use University computing or network facilities or to conduct business or sell products and services.
 The University reserves the right to install network filters for the purposes of preventing improper use, maintaining the stability of the campus network, or providing network security.

 The student assumes responsibility for acquisition, installation, registration information and configuration of all hardware and software necessary for the connection of his/her computer to the Ethernet port.
 The University agrees to provide necessary network configuration information and maintain the operation of the ethernet port within standard parameters.
 The University will provide network connection assistance on a time available basis, but does not guarantee the proper operation of any student provided computing equipment.